-Your going to be in your skin your whole life
+You’re going to be in your skin your whole life

 So you might as well get comfortable with it

-Want to get the skinny on skin?
+Want to get the skinny on the skin?

-Don’t quite know where to start?
+Yet don’t quite know where to begin?

-Then these cool facts, will soon have you loving the skin you’re in.
+Then these cool facts will soon have you loving the skin you’re in:

 - Skin is made up of 3 layers the epidermis, dermis and subcutaneous.